CubeFlix/mimir/README.md

 - [x] when pasting, if possible, always join the first node (and the split node, if possible)
 - [x] h1-h6
 - [x] when pasting, apply inline styles to all content tags, not just text nodes
+- [x] remove current selection when pasting
+- [ ] lastStyled.append is not a function (when re-applying inline block styles on paste)
+- [ ] addRange is not in document (when re-applying inline block styles on paste)
 - [ ] handle lists
+- [ ] list joining broken
 - [ ] more styling options
 - [ ] retain selection when leaving editor
 - [ ] block styling options